AdobeDocs/adobeio-console/plugin-update.md

 On the *Distribute* tab, you will see details pertaining to your current plugin, including *Version Number*, *Status*, and *Published* date.

-To begin adding a new version, select **Add new version** in the top-right corner of the console screen.
+To begin adding a new version, select **Add new version** in the top-right corner of the screen.

 ![](images/plugin-add-new-version.png)